PojavLauncherTeam/PojavLauncher_iOS/README.md

 - iPad Pro (all models), excluding iPad Pro (9.7-inch)
 - Apple TV 4K (3rd generation)

+Recommended devices provide a smoother and more enjoyable gameplay experience compared to other supported devices.

 Apple TV support is currently in development.

 ### Setting up to sideload